 Fact – the reduction in UJ’s flying from 15 to 1 is down to the Scottish Government changing protocol from 2017 to 2018, this is on Nicola’s watch nothing to do with Salmond.

-The SNP led Scottish Government attempts to eradicate Britishness at every opportunity, we can now plainly see that, it needs to be explicitly clear who instigates these gradual diminutions.
+The SNP led Scottish Government attempts to eradicate Britishness at every opportunity, we can now plainly see that.
+It needs to be explicitly clear who instigates these significant changes.

 After receiving version 22 via FOI I’ve emailed the department of Protocol & Honours for additional clarification.
 I await a further response and answers to some additional questions.

 #FlagGate might be gone, but it’s certainly not forgotten, I intend to get to the bottom of the decision making behind the changes.

 Update 31/5/18 – Formal response below that has prompted additional questions, more when I get them!

 Two complaints by ScotGov against press articles in the Daily Express & the Daily Telegraph have been rejected by IPSO – independent regulator for the UK newspaper and magazine industry.

 I am continuing a fact finding process via FOI, unlikely to be resolved prior to June 18.

 Note there is no apparent ministerial sign off, who instigates changes is yet to be established.